 This post may contain affiliate links.
 Please read our disclosure policy.

-Charro Beans.
-A Tex Mex favorite, these pinto beans are tender and simmered in a flavorful bean broth seasoned with onion, garlic and bacon.
-Jalapeño adds just a touch of heat.
+Charro beans are a Mexican favorite!
+Tender pinto beans are simmered in a flavorful broth seasoned with onion, garlic, and bacon while jalapeño adds just a touch of heat.
 This Mexican bean soup is the perfect side dish for any meal!

 What are Charro Beans?